kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.setValue(true, forKey: "debugEnabled")
 ```

 This is a new undocumented feature in iOS 9 that turns on a visual debugging mode.
-It was mentioned in the 2015 WWDC session *What's New in UIKit Dynamics and Visual Effects*, where it was said this had to be done in the console using LLDB, but it turns out you can also turn it on with the key-value coding method shown.
-Debug mode shows cool things like attachments, when collisions happen and visualizations of field effects.
+It was mentioned in the 2015 WWDC session *What's New in UIKit Dynamics and Visual Effects* ([http://apple.co/1IO1nF3](http://apple.co/1IO1nF3)).
+Although this was described as only being available through the LLDB console, it transpires that you can also enable it via key-value coding using method shown.
+Debug mode shows cool things like attachments, collision locations and visualizations of field effects.

 You'll notice the orange box, when animating, shows a blue border, which visually describes the collision borders for the item.

-Keep this debug turned on for the rest of this tutorial.
+Leave this debug mode turned on for the remainder of this tutorial.

 ### Behaviors

 There are a number of types of behaviors to play around with:

 * `UIAttachmentBehavior` – This specifies a connection between two dynamic items or a single item and an anchor point.
-New to iOS 9 are variants for a sliding attachment, a limit attachment that acts like a piece of rope, a fixed attachment that fuses two items, and a pin attachment that creates the effect of two limited items hanging over a pin.
+New to iOS 9 are variants for a sliding attachment, a limit attachment that acts like a piece of rope, a fixed attachment that fuses two items, and a pin attachment that creates the effect of two items connected by a piece of rope hanging over a pin.
 * `UICollisionBehavior` – As you've seen already, this behavior declares that an item has a physical interaction with other items.
 It can also make the reference view turn its border into a collision border with `translatesReferenceBoundsIntoBoundary`.
-* `UIDynamicItemBehavior` – This is a collection of physical properties for a dynamic item that aren't segmented into a specific behavior.
+* `UIDynamicItemBehavior` – This is a collection of physical properties for a dynamic item that are common to multiple behavior types.
 You've seen friction, density and resistance already.
 In iOS 9, you can anchor an item to a spot and also change the charge for an item when it's participating in a magnetic or electric field behavior.
 * `UIFieldBehavior` – Totally _new_ in iOS 9, this adds a number of physical field behaviors, including electric, magnetic, dragging, vortex, radial and linear gravity, velocity, noise, turbulence and spring fields.
-* `UIGravityBehavior` – Adds a bit of gravity to your views so they react by falling in a particular direction with a set acceleration.
+* `UIGravityBehavior` – Adds a gravity field to your views so they react by falling in a particular direction, with constant acceleration.
-* `UIPushBehavior` – Gives your dynamic items a push and shove them around.
+* `UIPushBehavior` – Applies a force to dynamic items, pushing them around.
 * `UISnapBehavior` – Moves a dynamic item to a specific point with a springy bounce-like effect.
 * Composite behaviors – You can combine behaviors together for easy packaging and reuse.

 ### MOAR playground

 You're probably eager to get lost in the playground with all these new "toys", and now you'll get your chance.
-Put this code in your playground:
+Add this code to your playground:

 ```swift
 let parentBehavior = UIDynamicBehavior()